Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

-Given the discussion in the preceding paragraph (and subsection), we now present our first main result.
-In the sequel, we work with $f$ smooth on $[a, a+\epsilon)$, and we refer to $f^{(k)}(a^+)$ as $f^{(k)}(a)$ for convenience.
+We now propose a stronger version of the Horn--Loewner theorem that addresses the positivity of the first $n$ nonzero Taylor coefficients at a given point; and moreover, one that unifies Theorem~\ref{Thorn} and Lemma~\ref{Lhorn}, which do not imply one another.
+This is our first main result; in the sequel, we work with $f$ smooth on $[a, a+\epsilon)$, and we refer to $f^{(k)}(a^+)$ as $f^{(k)}(a)$.